allenap/rust-petname/README.md

 - `Petnames::generate`, `Petnames::generate_one`, and `Petnames::iter` have been
   extracted into a `Generator` trait.
 This must be in scope in order to call those methods ([#102]).
+- The default word lists are now the "medium" lists.

 [#101]: https://github.com/allenap/rust-petname/pull/101
 [#102]: https://github.com/allenap/rust-petname/pull/102